Leaders pay tribute at church where British lawmaker killed

 Associated Press

-Prime Minister Boris Johnson, the leader of the main opposition Labour Party, Keir Starmer, and the non-partisan speaker of the House of Commons, Lindsay Hoyle, arrived at the church where David Amess was stabbed multiple times while meeting with constituents.
-A 25-year-old man is in custody for the attack.
+Conservative Prime Minister Boris Johnson, the leader of the main opposition Labour Party, Keir Starmer, and the non-partisan speaker of the House of Commons, Lindsay Hoyle, arrived at the church where David Amess was stabbed multiple times while meeting with constituents.
+A 25-year-old British man is in custody over the attack.

-Amess, 69, was attacked around midday Friday at a Methodist church in Leigh-on-Sea, a town about 40 miles (62 kilometers) east of London.
-Paramedics tried without success to save him.
-Police arrested the suspect and recovered a knife.
+As part of the investigation, officers were searching two locations in the London area, the police force said.

-They did not identify the suspect, who was held on suspicion of murder.
+Authorities have not identified the suspect, who was held on suspicion of murder.
 Police said they believed the suspect acted alone, and were not seeking anyone else in connection with the killing, though investigations continue.